KennaW/wordfinder-assessment2/readme.md

 The project was broken into two parts due to a computer issue, however this portion of the project is the final result.
 Previous commits can be viewed at the link above.

 ####Instructions
+Run in a browser window with localhost pointing at the main folder.

 Put one word into the box next to "word" and a sentence in the box marked "sentence".
 Press the button and the program will calculate the number of times your word appears in the sentence.

 Created by KennaW 2015